dahliaOS/wallpapers/.github/README.md

   * Wallpapers should be atleast:
     * 3840x2160 pixels, not smaller than 1920x1080 pixels for desktops
     * 1440x2960 pixels, not smaller than 1080x1920 pixels for mobile
+  * Optional: Upload the project file (.fig, .psd, .ai etc.)
+    * Create a folder called after the project file extension where you created PNG/JPEG and SVG/RAW ones
 * dahliaOS has two main colors, Deep Orange and Shallow Orange
   * Hex code for Deep Orange is #C00000
   * Hex code for Shallow Orange is #FF4300